kalzaf50/integrating-reality-game/README.md

 # Hand-Tracking 3D Interaction Game

-A camera-based hand-tracking system that enhances immersion in 3D games by allowing the player’s real hand to interact with the virtual world as a dynamic platform or obstacle—no special hardware required.
+A camera-based hand-tracking system that enhances immersion in 3D games by allowing the player’s real hand to interact with the virtual world as a dynamic platform or obstacle without any special hardware required.

 ## Introduction